 People are dying on waitlists.
 Isn’t it time we spoke up?
 Join Body Brave in sending letters to Canadian politicians to demand support for community-based treatment so that people can access the care they so urgently need.

-Join us on Wednesday, July 8th for a live virtual kick-off event from 7:00 to 8:00 pm EST to DEMAND CHANGE.
-Featuring four incredible panelists speaking about their own lived experiences and how to push for change.
-LIVE Q & A.
+Our live virtual kick-off event happened on July 8th, from 7:00 to 8:00 pm EST to DEMAND CHANGE.
+Featuring three incredible panelists speaking about their own lived experiences and how to push for change.
+See the video below!

 With a background in public health, public policy, and mental health, Tierra Hohn (B. PAPM, MPH, RYT) has set her focus on helping others.
 Tierra uses her personal experience with eating disorders to advocate, create awareness, and support others who continue to deal with these dreadful illnesses.
 In 2011, Tierra started an initiative known as Untouched Beauty.
 This initiative has allowed her to organize and facilitate workshops and discussions around body image and mental health, with the purpose of eliminating stigma and educating and empowering young people.
 In 2015, Tierra published her honours research thesis where she conducted a pilot study examining the impact of media literacy programs on the body image of adolescent girls.